Early Childhood Education

 Suggested Course of Study

-Early Childhood Major Template is for Lancaster students only.
+ECE Program Template is for Lancaster students only.
 This suggested program template is to guide you through the degree/program completion in four years.
-If you are not able to take all the suggested courses during a semester or off the chart, you may pick up some courses in summer or in later semesters when they are offered.
-Most courses in Year 1 and Year 2 are offered every semester which give you some flexibility in course selection although you may not take courses that require Professional Education or Advanced Standing status without being admitted.
+If you are not able to take all the suggested courses during a semester or you are off the chart, you may pick up some courses in summer or in later semesters when they are offered.
+Most courses in Year 1 and Year 2 are offered every semester which give you some flexibility in course selection.
+Please note that you may not take courses that require Professional Education (in BOLD) or Advanced Standing status without being admitted.
 To be sure that you have the most updated and accurate information, go to Athens ECE Site.

 740-654-6711 x 246